 - 1. Make a 2% agarose solution in 1x TAE buffer.
-Heat the solution in a microwave oven until the agarose appears completely melted and add the ethidium bromide (BrEt) at a final concentration of 0.5 μ g/ml.
+Heat the solution in a microwave oven until the agarose appears completely melted and add the nucleic acid staining (Gel red) in 1/10,000 dilution.
+(Ex add 10 microlitres of Gel Red in 100ml of agarose).
 Shake carefully to homogenate. - 2.
 Prepare the gel tray, sealing the ends and placing the adequate number of combs.
 Pour the melted agarose into the gel tray.
 Wait until the gel become solid (aprox 20 minutes). - 3.
 Carefully remove the sealing of the tray and place it in the tank.
 Add the electroforesis buffer until gel is covered.
 Remove carefully the combs. - 4.
-Add $1 \mu l$ of 6x loading buffer to $5 \mu l$ of the PCR amplified product. - 5.
-Load 6 μ l of each sample to one well of the gel.
+Add $1 \mu l of 6x$ loading buffer to $5 \mu l$ of the PCR amplified product. - 5.
+Load 6 μl of each sample to one well of the gel. - 6.
+Add 6μl of molecular weight marker DNA VI to one well on each lane of the gel. - Connect to power supply (DNA samples will move towards positive electrode).
+Run the gel at a constant voltage of 150-200 volts for about 30 - 40 minutes.